Deformations of Coisotropic Submanifolds in Jacobi Manifolds: Coisotropic submanifolds in Jacobi manifolds and their invariants

-In this section we propose some equivalent characterizations of coisotropic submanifolds $S$ in an abstract Jacobi manifold $(M, L, \{-,-\})$ (Lemma \ref{lem:cois}, Corollary \ref{cor:char}.(3)).
-Then we establish a one-to-one correspondence between coisotropic submanifolds and certain Jacobi subalgebroids of the Jacobi algebroid $(J^1 L, L)$ (Proposition \ref{prop:conormal}).
-In particular, this yields a natural $L_\infty$-isomorphism class of $L_\infty$-algebras associated with each coisotropic submanifold (Proposition \ref{prop:linfty} and Proposition \ref{prop:gauge_invariance}).
+In this section we propose some equivalent characterizations of coisotropic submanifolds $S$ in a Jacobi manifold $(M, L, \{-,-\})$ (Lemma \ref{lem:cois}, Corollary~\ref{cor:char}.(3)).
+Then we establish a one-to-one correspondence between coiso\-tropic submanifolds of $(M, L, \{-,-\})$ and certain Jacobi subalgebroids of the Jacobi algebroid $(J^1 L, L)$ (Proposition \ref{prop:conormal}).
+In particular, this yields a natural $L_\infty$-isomorphism class of $L_\infty$-algebras associated with each coiso\-tropic submanifold (Proposition \ref{prop:linfty} and Proposition \ref{prop:gauge_invariance}).